usdot-jpo-ode/wzdx/data-tables/road_event_table.md

 This table is related to the [road_event_feed_info](/data-tables/road_event_feed_info_table.md) table by the foreign key feed_info_id.
 For every record in the road_event_feed_info table there must exist one or more road_event records.

+This table is related to the [lanes](/) table.
+For each record in the  road_events table there may exists a one or more records in the lanes table.
+The road_event_id field acts  as the foreign key in the lanes table.

 Field Name | Data Type | Description | Conformance | Notes
 ---------- | --------- | ---------------- | ----------- | -----
 road_event_id|ID|A unique identifier issued by the data feed provider to identify the road event.|Required|Primary Key